cicerocamargo/Swift4ObjCProgrammers/README.md

 ## Optionals

+## `;`

+You don't need to put a semicolon in the end of one-line statements, but you can use a semicolon to separate multiple statements in the same line.

 ## `id`

 Now `id` is not a type anymore.
 We can use it as a property name \o/.
 The equivalent in Swift is `AnyObject`, or `AnyObject?` if your variable can be nil.